MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/net-standard.md

 ### Creating a .NET Standard Library

-Adding a .NET Standard Library to your solution is fairly straight forward.
+You can add a .NET Standard Library to your solution with these steps:

 1. In the **Add New Project** dialog, select the **.NET Core** category and then select **.NET Standard Library**: